LIMITED TIME OFFER! New SoFi members get $10 in rewards points when you activate credit score monitoring.

 How do you get an 800 credit score?

 Pay bills on time, maintain a credit utilization rate under 30%, and effectively manage your credit history length, new credit requests, and credit mix.
-Although this won’t guarantee a score of 800, it will help you maximize yours.
+Although this won’t guarantee a score of 800, it can help you maximize yours.

 Photo credit: iStock/Patcharapong Sriwichai